JPMorgan to purchase new debt for struggling Chicago schools

-CHICAGO The Chicago Public Schools (CPS) said it tapped JPMorgan as the winning bidder for an up to $396.5 million note deal aimed at keeping the cash-strapped district afloat.
+CHICAGO (Reuters) - The Chicago Public Schools (CPS) said it tapped JPMorgan as the winning bidder for an up to $396.5 million note deal aimed at keeping the cash-strapped district afloat.

 The award of the notes purchase to JPMorgan Chase & Co is subject to final negotiation, according to a CPS statement on Wednesday.